L-I-M-I-T/LatentNeuralOperator-Paddle/README.md

+# Latent Neural Operator (NeurIPS 2024)

-# Latent Neural Operator for PDE Forward Problem
+Tian Wang and Chuang Wang.
+Latent Neural Operator for Solving Forward and Inverse PDE Problem.
+In Neural Information Processing Systems (NeurIPS), 2024. [[Paper]](https://arxiv.org/abs/2406.03923)

-We evaluate [Latent Neural Operator](https://arxiv.org/abs/2406.03923) with six widely used PDE forward problem benchmarks provided by [FNO and GeoFNO](https://github.com/neuraloperator/neuraloperator).
-Here we provide the Paddle version of the LNO code.
-Due to the inherent differences between the two frameworks, there may be some discrepancies in the precision results compared to the PyTorch version.
+We evaluate [Latent Neural Operator] using Paddle with six widely used PDE forward problem benchmarks provided by [FNO and GeoFNO](https://github.com/neuraloperator/neuraloperator).

 **Latent Neural Operator (LNO) reaches the highest precision on four of these benchmarks, reduces the GPU memory by 50%, speeds up training 1.8 times and keeps the flexibility compared to previous SOTA method.**